 The sacral chakra (Svadhishthana in Sanskrit) is located in the lower belly near the reproductive organs.
-This energetic center governs our emotions, sexual needs, creativity, and ability to feel pleasure.
+This energetic center governs our emotions, physical needs, creativity, and ability to feel pleasure.
 The second chakra shares the flow-like energy of water and determines how well we can go with the ebbs and flows of life.

 If the sacral chakra is open, you’ll be able to regulate your emotions, tap into your creative potential, and feel pleasure.
-However, if it is closed, you may feel emotionally unstable, experience a low sex drive, and lack passion for life.
+However, if it is closed, you may feel emotionally unstable, experience a low romantic drive, and lack passion for life.

 The third chakra is associated with the reproductive system and the kidneys.
 Yoga poses targeting the pelvic region and hips, either opening or strengthening them, can help open this energy center.

 - Anjaneyasana (Crescent pose) – Lunges are one of the best hip-opening poses that strengthen and stretch the sacral chakra region.

 - Upavistha Konasana (Wide-Angle Seated Forward Fold) – This pose opens the hips and helps ease lower back pain, a common physical symptom of a blocked sacral chakra.

 - Baddha Konasana (Bound Angle Pose) – This pose has similar effects as Upavistha Konasana, stimulating energy in the pelvic region and relieving backache.

 - Eka Pada Rajakapotasana (Pigeon Pose) – This is the best asana for releasing emotional blockages held in the second chakra.
 The challenging posture tests your emotional capacity and can release stagnated energy in the area of the reproductive organs.

 - Utkata Konasana (Goddess Pose) – Here, you open and stretch the hips and inner groin while strengthening the quads, glutes, and cores, directing energy to the sacral chakra region.